Loan Repayment

 Upon ceasing enrollment and prior to beginning repayment, you will be required to complete exit counseling if you have received any of the following:

 In addition, you can review all of the loans that you have borrowed at Stanford, including non-federal loans, by using the View Loan History function in Axess.
-On the MY AXESS page, find the Student Financial Snapshot section, and click on the View Loan History button.
+In Axess, open the My Finances menu and select Financial Aid, then View Loan History.

 Loan Exit Counseling Sessions for June Graduates